WalisonAraujo08/Rich-Text/README.md

 + Color
 + files

-## In addition to CRUD, I implement other features such as:
+## In addition to Rich Text, I implement other features such as:

-* See the more recently movement created, using Cookie.
-* Entire verification system to validate forms with personalized messages.
-* Message of success when create a movement, using Session Flash.
-* Profile User editable.
+* "Publish" button.
+* "Cancel" button.
+* "Save draft" button.

 ## This features are in developing: